esamuel01/web-scraping-projects/projects/inspector-lookup/README.md

 What It Does:
 The script navigates to the Inspector Lookup page, selects the "Boiler and Unfired Pressure Vessels" program from a dropdown menu, and retrieves inspector details displayed in a dynamically generated HTML table.

-How It Works:
+## How It Works:

-Browser Automation:
+1. Browser Automation
-The script uses Selenium WebDriver to automate interactions with the webpage, mimicking human actions like clicking buttons and selecting dropdown options.
+The script uses Selenium WebDriver to automate interactions with the webpage, mimicking human actions such as:

+Clicking buttons.
+Selecting options from dropdown menus.

-Dynamic Table Scraping:
+2. Dynamic Table Scraping
-Selenium locates the table rows (<tr> elements) within the HTML structure and extracts data from the cells (<td> elements) corresponding to:
+Selenium locates the table rows (<tr> elements) within the HTML structure and extracts data from the table cells (<td> elements).
+The extracted data includes:

+Inspector Name.
+Program Area.
+Email and Phone Number:
+These are retrieved from <span> elements nested inside a cell.
+Counties:

+A single cell containing a comma-separated list of counties is split into individual entries to create one row per county.

+3. Saves the Data into a Structured CSV File
+What It Does:
+The extracted details are saved into a CSV file named inspectors_expanded.csv.
+The file includes the following columns:

 Inspector Name
 Program Area
-Email and Phone Number (retrieved from <span> elements inside a cell) Counties (split into individual entries from a comma-separated list)

-2. Saves the Data into a Structured CSV File
-What It Does:
-The extracted details are saved into a CSV file (inspectors_expanded.csv) for easy analysis and future use.
+Email
+Phone Number
+County

 Outcome:
-The resulting CSV file is well-organized, with a row for every inspector-county pair.
-This ensures compatibility with data analysis tools like Excel, Pandas, or BI platforms.
+The resulting CSV file is clean and structured, with one row per inspector-county pair.
+This ensures compatibility with data analysis tools like Excel, Pandas, or BI platforms such as Tableau.

 ## Usage
 Run the scraper: